notionsandnotes/notionsandnotes.org/markdown/tech/webdev/pelicanblog.md

 ### Final comments
 -------

-It took altogether longer than expected, but was an intensive and beneficial(hopefully) journey.
-This page was titled, *Long Road*, to be reminiscent of [Grothendieck's Long March(http://webusers.imj-prg.fr/~leila.schneps/grothendieckcircle/LM/tableLM.pdf), but of course no claims to such greatness or even mere competence are made here!!
+It took altogether longer than expected, but was an intensive and beneficial (hopefully) journey.
+This page was titled, *Long Road*, to be reminiscent of [Grothendieck's Long March](http://webusers.imj-prg.fr/~leila.schneps/grothendieckcircle/LM/tableLM.pdf), but of course no claims to such greatness or even mere competence are made here!!
+And, as for the reference, this is certainly meant to be a pure mathematics focus blog and one might go the whole mile and allude to mathematical references even in tech posts!

-This website domain was registered on an impulse on July 11, 2014, but due to intervening turbulence personal life, it took me up to April 2015 to turn back to finally act upon site building.
+This website domain was registered on an impulse on July 11, 2014, but due to intervening turbulent personal life, it took me up to April 2015 to turn back to finally act upon site building.
 So, maybe, it was indeed a long march!

-Any suggestions for improvement are welcome, from web designers and pelican afficiados in particular.
+Any suggestions for improvement are welcome, from web designers and pelican aficionados in particular.
 Thank you!

 ===========
 ===========
-###The end(Or is it?)
+###The end (Or is it?)
 ===========
 ===========